pingidentity/pingidentity-devops-getting-started/docs/deployment/deployFullK8s.md

 # Deploy a robust local Kubernetes Cluster

 !!! note "Video Demonstration"
-    A video demonstrating the process outlined on this page is available [here](https://videos.pingidentity.com/detail/videos/devops/video/6324019967112/robust-test-kubernetes-cluster).
+    A video demonstrating the manual process outlined on this page is available [here](https://videos.pingidentity.com/detail/videos/devops/video/6324019967112/robust-test-kubernetes-cluster).
+An updated video using the ansible playbooks will be added soon.

 In some cases, a single-node cluster is insufficient for more complex testing scenarios.
 If you do not have access to a managed Kubernetes cluster and want something more similar to what you would find in a production environment, this guide can help.

-This document describes deploying a multi-node cluster using scripts and [ansible](NEED URL TO ANSIBLE) along with the [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm//) utility, running under virtual machines.
+This document describes deploying a multi-node cluster using [ansible](https://docs.ansible.com/) along with the [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm//) utility, running under virtual machines.
 When completed, the cluster will consist of:

 - 3 nodes, a master with two worker nodes (to conserve resources, the master will also be configured to run workloads)
-- Kubernetes 1.26.2 using the **containerd** runtime (no Docker installed)
+- Kubernetes 1.27.3 (at the time of this writing) using the **containerd** runtime (no Docker installed)
-- Load balancer
+- (Optional but recommended) Load balancer
 - Block storage support for PVC/PV needed by some Ping products
-- (Optional) Ingress controller
+- (Optional) Ingress controller (ingress-nginx)
 - (Optional) Istio service mesh
 - (Optional) supplementary tools for tracing and monitoring with Istio